-Generally, no. Any instruments or machines that use water to sterilize and disinfect equipment would typically be affected by a boil water advisory.
+Generally, no. A boil water advisory would typically affect any instruments or machines that use water to sterilize and disinfect equipment.

 - Consult with Infection Prevention & Control Lead or designate before use of any specialized medical equipment directly connected to the water supply. - Contact Public Health for specific questions related to water quality.